jeremyBanks/ferro/README.md

 ### Using `dotnet` in the shell (maybe with Visual Studio Code)

 `make peer` and `make stop-peer` will start and stop our test rTorrent/ruTorrent Docker image using data from `./test-peer-data/`.
 Our example/test programs may require this peer or use it for bootstrapping.
 You can control it directly through the web interface at <http://localhost:8042>.
-If you want to commit updated data/state, run `make stop-peer` and then replace the contents of `./test-peer-data/` with those of `./test-peer-state/`.
+If you want to commit updated data/state, you need to `make stop-peer && rm -rf ./test-peer-data && mv ./test-peer-state ./test-peer-data`.

 `make run` runs our main program (which doesn't do very much yet).